Rehab 4 Addiction

 That is not to say that the advice of therapists is not listened to by individuals in rehab, but there is another level when it comes to taking advice that has actually worked for an individual.

 In most cases, addiction works to isolate those who suffer from it.
-They feel alone in their emotions and experiences, and it is this sense of being alone that makes sustaining substance abuse seem like such an appealing option.
+They feel alone in their emotions and experiences, and it is this sense of being alone that makes sustaining drug and alcohol abuse seem like such an appealing option.

 One-on-one therapy, therefore, can be of great value because it can reduce this sense of feeling unheard and unseen.